psmulovics/MSIgniteNYC/README.md

 - [Agentic AI - Secrets to Success and Paths to Failure](presentations/Agentic%20AI%20Secrets%20to%20Success%20and%20Paths%20to%20Failure.pdf) - Success requires new deployment approaches informed by prior lessons (Dr. David Goad)
 - [Transforming Data Analytics with Visio and PowerBI](https://taskmap.com/download-presentation/) - If you had a question, the answer is Visio (Scott Helmers)
 - [Accelerating Web Application Development with AI-Powered Tools](presentations/AI_Web_Development_Presentation.pdf) - Enhancing web app development efficiency through intelligent automation (Konstantin Dinev)
-- [The Actor Model & Agentic AI Orchestra](presentations/ActorModel_AgentOrchestration.pdf) - An exploration of Actors, Akka.NET, and Agentic AI orchestration patterns.
+- [The Actor Model & Agentic AI Orchestra](presentations/ActorModel_AgentOrchestration.pdf) - An exploration of Actors, Akka.NET, and Agentic AI orchestration patterns (Prabh Singh)

 <!--
 When adding presentations, use this format: